Food allergy: Real or something else?

 - Infants, particularly premature infants: hypersensitivity is common in the first 2 years life as the gastrointestinal tract is immature

-- Gastrointestinal impermeability: if compromised allergen is able to enter blood stream
+- Gastrointestinal impermeability: if compromised allergens are able to enter blood stream

 - Genetic predisposition to develop allergic diseases such as atopic dermatitis (may also increase risk of non-food allergies)